-In Jersey, employees with 52 weeks' continuous service have a right to not be unfairly dismissed.
-Employers need to be aware of this right, the protection offered to employees, the risks to employers and how to mitigate those risks.

-Types of dismissal

-FAIR DISMISSAL

-• Reasonable and justifiable dismissal, following a fair process (examples provided later in this guide).

-UNFAIR DISMISSAL

-• Where a proper process was not followed.

-AUTOMATIC UNFAIR DISMISSAL

-• If the dismissal is a result of joining a trade union, asserting statutory rights (e.g. minimum wage) or if they are dismissed on discriminatory grounds.
+- Fair dismissal reasonable and justifiable dismissal, following a fair process (examples provided later in this guide) - Unfair dismissal where a proper process was not followed - Automatic Unfair dismissal if the dismissal is a result of joining a trade union, asserting statutory rights (e.g. minimum wage) or if they are dismissed on discriminatory grounds - Constructive unfair dismissal (more detail below) - Wrongful dismissal where the way that the dismissal happens is in breach of the employment contract (e.g. not paying notice)

-CONSTRUCTIVE UNFAIR DISMISSAL

-• (more detail to follow)

-WRONGFUL DISMISSAL

-• Where the way that the dismissal happens is in breach of the employment contract (e.g. not paying notice)

-Constructive dismissal